Leaky Gut: Strategies You Need To Know To Heal Leaky Gut Syndrome

 Digestive Enzymes: Digestive enzymes are microbial-based or plant supplements that provide support to the utilization, absorption, and breakdown of macronutrients.
 By taking digestive enzymes with meals, they can work with the body’s reduced supply of enzymes for increased digestion, and support intestinal repair.

 L-Glutamine: This supplement is essential for repairing damage to the gut and helping the lining to repair and grow.
-Because this amino acid is so effective, it can undo the damage that was caused by leaky gut and even reduces sugar cravings.
+Because this amino acid is so effective, it can undo the damage that was caused by leaky gut and even reduce sugar cravings.

 Slippery Elm: As a supplement that has been widely used in the United States, it contains mucilage which stimulates nerve endings within the intestinal tract to improve natural mucus secretion.
 This supplement helps protect the lining and even fights against excess acid and ulcers.
+Read more about slippery elm.

 Marshmallow Root: As a multipurpose supplement, marshmallow root can be used for digestive or respiratory relief.
 Just like slippery elm, marshmallow root contains a high mucilage content.
 Marshmallow root reduces inflammation in the stomach lining, treats constipation and diarrhea, and heals ulcers by creating a protective lining within the digestive tract.